 Brazil's Catholics have unique celebrations and traditions.
-Brazil hosts the Caminho da Fé (Walk of Faith), a 310-mi pilgrimage route, one of the world's longest, through São Paulo and Minas Gerais states.
-The journey ends at the Cathedral Basilica of Our former Catholics from poor
+Brazil hosts the Caminho da Fé (Walk of Faith), a 310-mi pilgrimage route, one of the world's longest, through São Paulo and Minas former Catholics from poor urban and suburban areas.

-Lady Aparecida in Aparecida, São Paulo.
+Gerais states.
+The journey ends at the Cathedral Basilica of Our Lady Aparecida in Aparecida, São Paulo.
 Catholics also observe World Youth Day, a celebration of young Catholics also referred to as "Catholic Woodstock."
 Rio de Janeiro hosted the 2013 World Youth Day, which attracted over three million people.

 Other Christian Churches: While Protestant missions have been present in Brazil since the 16th century, few made significant inroads until the early 19th century.
 In recent years, Protestant groups, such as Evangelicals and Pentecostals, have experienced a surge in membership.
-Many recent converts are also become an increasingly important voting bloc and was key to former President Jair Bolsonaro's electoral victory in 2018 (see p.
-15 of History and Myth).
-Other Christian groups in Brazil are Jehovah's Witnesses, Mormons, Orthodox Christians, and others
+Many recent converts are increasingly important voting bloc and was key to former President Jair Bolsonaro's electoral victory in 2018 (see History and Myth).
+Other Christian groups in Brazil are Jehovah's Witnesses, Mormons, Orthodox Christians, and others.

-Evangelical and Pentecostal groups are increasingly involved in government (see p.
-4 of Political and Social Relations).
+Evangelical and Pentecostal groups are increasingly involved in government (see of Political and Social Relations).
 In 2021, an evangelical pastor joined the Supreme Federal Court.
-The evangelical community has
+The evangelical community has also become an